ZTX2021/genie-bottle/README.md

 - [x] Implement the Dynamics Model, which takes past frames and actions and produces the new video frame.
 - [ ] Add functioning training script (Lightning).
 - [ ] Show some results.

-# Requirements

-Code was tested with Python 3.11+ and requires `torch 2.0+` (because of use of fast flash-attention).
-To install the required dependencies simply run `pip install -r requirements.txt`

 # Citations